NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: NTN-based Positioning Case Studies for 6G

 \section{NTN-based Positioning Case Studies for 6G}

 In this section, we evaluate the NTN positioning performance achieved by LEOs.
-In addition to the NTN-based location verification use case currently being studied in 3GPP RAN WG, we study two important use cases that have been identified in this article as two likely work items beyond 5G and 6G, namely, multi-LEO positioning, and augmenting single-LEO setup with GNSS, which is especially relevant when a sufficient number of GNSS satellites are not visible to provide an unambiguous position fix.
+In addition to the NTN-based location verification use case currently being studied in 3GPP RAN WG, we study two important use cases that have been identified in this article as two likely work items beyond 5G and 6G, namely, multi-LEO positioning, and augmenting single-LEO and multi-LEO setups with GNSS, which is especially relevant when an insufficient number of GNSS satellites are visible to provide an unambiguous position fix.
 From the system design perspective, our simulation results pave the way for a full-blown NTN-based positioning system to be built into cellular systems.
 For the evaluation of positioning performance, we use CRLB which provides a position error bound (PEB) that can be obtained using these methods.
-For positioning methods, we consider both TDOA and RTT-based under realistic propagation assumptions.
+We consider both TDOA and RTT-based positioning methods under realistic propagation assumptions.
 The large-scale parameters of the radio channel between UE and LEO were derived from the agreed channel model for 3GPP evaluations~\cite{3gpp38811}, and LEO link budget numbers and multi-LEO constellation were derived from~\cite{3gpp38821}.
+Further, it is worth noting that within the considered measurement time window, and with the careful selection of LEOs positioned at relatively high elevation angles, the geometry of LEOs remains relatively stable and less susceptible to abrupt changes.